Post Graduate Work Permit Program explained

 - More than one program less than 2 years – PGWP applicable up to the combined length of the program

 - More than 2 years – PGWP applicable for up to 3 years

 5. How is the application for a PGWP submitted?

 A PGWP application can be submitted online or by mail to IRCC.

-6. What is the processing time for an application for a PGWP?
+6. What is the processing time and how much does it cost for an application for a PGWP?